multiverse-os/muid/README.md

 version of time, but the decision to use the 2 byte or 4 byte version is left to the developers using the library.

+Provides the ability to either create deterministic id keys, or conceal the id system or the details within the key.
+Using SHA3 Shake256's unique ability to create variable left tokens from any size message.
+Ensuring our keys are any desired byte or string length.
+The library is also built so that it is easy to extend this hashing functionality by adding any number of hashing algorithms.

 Ability to add a checksum, both a 1 byte and 4 byte version.
 Checksums are supplied by either crc32 or adler32, and additionally an ultra simple an version requiring a single byte by simply adding byte values and dividing